-EPA air chief Janet McCabe said, however, that her agency expects regulatory relief for reliability purposes will be a rarity.
+Former EPA air chief Janet McCabe said, however, that her agency expected regulatory relief for reliability purposes will be a rarity.

 Regulators and industry interests had expressed concerns when the rule was prosed in June 2014 that the shift from coal-fired power to natural gas and renewable energy would require a rapid buildup of gas and electric infrastructure, including pipelines and power lines that might take years to construct.

 The most prominent warnings about the Clean Power Plan's effects on reliability came from the North American Electric Reliability Corp. in November 2014.

 The issue pulled the Federal Energy Regulatory Commission into a highly charged debate about what happens when environmental policy to combat global warming forces the closure of dozens of baseload coal plants and reconfigures the electricity system.

 After soliciting stakeholder feedback in a series of technical conferences across the country, FERC suggested EPA include a backstop tool like a safety valve to address unanticipated events.
 But FERC stopped short of asking EPA to require a broad review of how state compliance plans might interact.

 FERC said adequate processes for review already exist, and grid operators, overseers and reliability organizations could predict problems.